husainm97/quant-lab-alpha/README.md

 It’s built around the **Fama–French Five-Factor Model** and modern quantitative finance extensions.
 The framework provides a clean, reproducible workflow for academic replication, portfolio construction, and performance attribution.

+## ⚠️ Disclaimer

+**This repository is strictly for educational purposes.**
+All calculations, regressions, and results are **not financial advice**.
+Past performance does **not guarantee future results**.
+Users are solely responsible for any investment decisions or applications derived from this toolkit.

 ---

 ## 🚀 Core Capabilities